Verizon (wireless service): Products and services

 Verizon Wireless offers mobile phone, home telephone, and Internet services through a variety of devices.

 Wireless phone services

 Verizon Wireless offers smartphones powered by Apple's iOS and Google's Android.
-Both its basic phones and smartphones use their 4G LTE network.
+Both its basic phones and smartphones use their 4G LTE or 5G network.
 The company offers different voice and data plans for its users.

 Wireless home phone

 Introduced in February 2015 as Verizon Wireless Home Phone Connect, Wireless Home Phone uses Verizon's cellular network rather than using traditional landline wires to provide home phone service.

 Mobile broadband and Wi-Fi

 Verizon Mobile network, branded as Jetpack.
 The company offered home Internet service through a 4G LTE Broadband Router with Voice that can connect up to 10 devices over Wi-Fi as well as home phone service.
 This service and device have since been discontinued.

 LTE in Rural America

 The LTE in Rural America Program (or LRA program), introduced in May 2010, covers 2.7 million potential users over 225000 mi2 in 169 rural counties.
 Under this program, partners lease spectrum from Verizon Wireless and connect to the company's network, and Verizon provides technical support and resources to help the rural wireless company build out its own 4G LTE network.
 The program extends the footprint of 4G LTE coverage for both the rural carrier and Verizon, as customers can take advantage of both networks.
 As of 2015, all LRA members have fully rolled out their 4G LTE networks.

-Carriers who participated in the program are: